Tipser/slate/docs-v2/source/includes/_tipser-script.md

 });
 ```

-Whenever an event occurs, Tipser Elements will call your event listener, passing only one argument - `payload` - which will hold event data (different to each event type).
+Whenever an event occurs, Tipser Script will call your event listener, passing only one argument - `payload` - which will hold event data (different to each event type).
 Above example demonstrates how to listen to the add to cart event and log current cart size and newly added product.
 Currently supported handlers are: `onAddToCart` and `onError`.

 ---